gradyl16/config.nvim/README.md

 [!important]
 Some plugins require authentication for use (e.g., Github Copilot).
 You will need to set up the necessary credentials for these plugins to work.

+Some of my plugins aren't functional, even on my machines; I'm keeping them around for when I configure them properly.

 I have a few plugins that serve the same purpose.
 This makes the config a bit bloated.
 Please choose among them unless you need/want both (i.e., you are a weirdo like me :p).

 ---